amineHY/amine-hadjyoucef.github.io/_pages/publications.md

 **Link**: https://ieeexplore.ieee.org/abstract/document/8553166

 **Abstract**
 This paper deals with the reconstruction of a 3-D spatio-spectral object observed by a multi-spectral imaging system, where the original object is blurred with a spectral-variant PSF (Point Spread Function) and integrated over few broad spectral bands.
 In order to tackle this ill-posed problem, we propose a linear forward model that accounts for direct (or auto) channels and between (or cross) channels degradation, by modeling the imaging system response and the spectral distribution of the object with a piecewise linear function.
 Reconstruction based on regularization method is proposed, by enforcing spatial and spectral smoothness of the object.
 We test our approach on simulated data of the Mid-InfraRed Instrument (MIRI) Imager of the James Webb Space Telescope (JWST).
-Results on simulated multispectral data show a significant improvement over the conventional multichannel method.
+Results on simulated multi-spectral data show a significant improvement over the conventional multichannel method.

 Read the full paper [here](/assets/pdf/eusipco_2018.pdf).

 <br/><br/>

-### Restoration from multispectral blurred data with non-stationary instrument response
+### Restoration from multi-spectral blurred data with non-stationary instrument response
 **Authors**: M. A. Hadj-Youcef, François Orieux, Aurélia Fraysse, Alain Abergel
 **Publication date**: 2017/8/28
 **Conference**: 2017 25th European Signal Processing Conference (EUSIPCO)